aiengineeringforgrandmas/aiengineeringforgrandmas/README.md

 </p>

 ## I also ❤️ Creating Easy to Follow Step by Step Documentation!
 Good documentation is essential for beginners as well as for fully deployed into production products.
 Every AI Engineering for Grandmas app repository features comprehensive documentation.
-I truly hope that you find them Easy to Follow and useful. - Gregory Kennedy
+I truly hope that you find them Easy to Follow and useful. - Gregory

 <!---